w3c/wcag3/informative/act-rules/web/current-step-is-identified-by-page-heading.md

 ### Failed example 1

 On a retail website, the current step in the checkout flow is indicated using a bold CSS style.
-Although the page’s h1 is “Checkout”, it does not correspond to any specific step and instead describes the overall multi-step process.
+Although the page's h1 is "Checkout", it does not correspond to any specific step and instead describes the overall multi-step process.
 The subsequent h2 serves as a page heading for the step and represents the current step.
 However, since other headings also correspond to the remaining steps, it is not immediately clear which one represents the current step, so the rule is not satisfied.

 ```
 <ol>
   <li>
-    <a href=”step1.html” style=”font-wieght:bold”>Shipping Address</a>
+    <a href="step1.html" style="font-wieght:bold">Shipping Address</a>
   </li>
   <li>
-    <a href=”step2.html”>Billing Address</a>
+    <a href="step2.html">Billing Address</a>
   </li>
   <li>
     <span>Payment Info</span>